blackboard/BBDN-LTI-Tool-Provider-Node/README.md

 The outcomes UI for getting and receiving results is part of the page is shown when an link is launched from Learn.

+## Docker

+Docker specific files are included (Dockerfile, docker-compose.yml, launch.sh)

+The docker image includes config_override.json to override the redis host name from localhost to redis so it can access the redis docker container

+If running the docker image on the same machine as the learn instance then the docker-compose.yml needs to contain the ip address of the machine being used.